 Corio Bay is within Port Phillip, situated on the western side and overlooked by the city of Geelong.
 It’s an active industrial port with shipping terminals so be aware of ships and your proximity to channels when transiting and anchoring, especially when fishing the Inner harbour.
 Corio Bay is especially famous for big snapper in winter however provides more than that with a range of fishing opportunities.
 As snapper enter the bay in numbers during spring, a good number make their way up the west side and filter out onto reefs of Corio Bay.
 Its north side is adequately serviced by two boat ramps, Point Wilson Kirk Point and Avalon.
 Both are exposed to any wind from the south.
 Nearby, Limeburners and St Helens are better facilities with floating pontoons and more protection from the wind.

 In favourable conditions, Avalon’s extensive shallow flats, are great for kayak and boat fishers alike.
 Excellent fishing for whiting exists around Avalon and Kirks Point in water as shallow as 2 or 3 metres.
 Exceptional weed beds and rubble are all the way out towards the channel, where you can anchor for snapper.
 When the water clears up, calamari move into this area as well.
 Move around until you find a school of whiting and use berley to keep them close and active.
 Between Avalon and Point Wilson is an area known as The Paddock where a range of species are found including snapper, gummy shark, flathead and whiting!
 Limeburners Bay is an estuary in the northwest corner of Corio Bay and is famous for big snapper at certain times.
 Flathead, bream, trevally, pinkie snapper and whiting can all be caught here.
 The areas around the Shell refinery, Corio Quay and the North Shore rocks are great for snapper.
 There is a water-cooling outlet just past the pier that attract a range of species including occasional runs of yellowtail kingfish.
 The channel edge straight out from the St Helens ramp boasts good reef where you’re in with a great shot at snapper and flathead.
-Fisheries has invested significantly in the rehabilitation of natural shellfish reefs in Corio Bay:
+The Victorian Fisheries Authority (VFA) have invested significantly in the rehabilitation of natural shellfish reefs in Corio Bay: